-The event is picked up by the VRF service and will wait for the specified number of block confirmations to respond back to the VRF coordinator with the random values and a proof (
+The VRF service picks up the event and waits for the specified number of block confirmations to respond back to the VRF coordinator with the random values and a proof (

-The VRF coordinator verifies the proof on-chain then calls back the consuming contract
+The VRF coordinator verifies the proof on-chain, then it calls back the consuming contract

 Each subscription must maintain a minimum balance to fund requests from consuming contracts.
-If your balance is below that minimum, your requests remain pending for up to 24 hours before they expire.
+This minimum balance requirement serves as a buffer against gas volatility by ensuring that all your requests have more than enough funding to go through.
+If your balance is below the minimum, your requests remain pending for up to 24 hours before they expire.
 After you add sufficient LINK to a subscription, pending requests automatically process as long as they have not expired.